When students interact with content in a variety of ways,

 listener.
 Ring the bell at the end

-• Set the timer for an additional 30 seconds.
+of 30 seconds to signal that the first round has ended. - Set the timer for an additional 30 seconds.
 This time student B should answer the

 same question, but they MAY NOT repeat anything that student A said in the first part of the discussion.
 This requires them to describe liquid viscosity (in this case) using